luisbang/SQL-Project/README.md

 # SQL Project - Improving the bank service solution

-1. Problem
+* 1. Problem

-   *The bank wants to improve their services.
-For instance, the bank managers have only vague idea,
-    who is a good client (whom to offer some additional services) and who is a bad client (whom to watch carefully to minimize the bank loses).
+   ** The bank wants to improve their services.
+For instance, the bank managers have only vague idea, ** who is a good client (whom to offer some additional services) and who is a bad client ** (whom to watch carefully to minimize the bank loses).